1887 – when it all began

 In November of 1955, University of Oregon President, O. Meredith Wilson, gave the address for the YMCA's opening Cornerstone Ceremony.
 The Y spent the next 3 years "moving into" its new facility.
 During the early 60's, Y leadership focused on race relations and "providing a place where discussion [could] be held."
 There was a focus on channeling young peoples' energies into useful action.

 The Y focuses on developing cardio-vascular programming for men and women and family-oriented programming.
 Membership continues to grow.

 The Y's growth requires facility updates and volunteers rally to build a tennis center.
 The Y prioritizes childcare for working mothers by adding pre-school and develops programming for individuals ranging from one month to folks in their 90's.

 The Y continues to grow and add programs; we improve our gym layout and add equipment to better serve individuals in wheelchairs.
 The Y celebrates 100 years in Eugene.

 The Y begins offering after-school childcare options for elementary school children.
 Youth sports are introduced by the Y in Creswell and Pleasant Hill to address shortcomings in those communities.
 Talk of the need for a new facility begins.

-Membership and program participation reach nearly 16,000 Lane County residents annually.
+Membership and program participation reach over 18,000 Lane County residents annually.
 The Y adds chronic disease programming for Diabetes Prevention, arthritis and LIVESTRONG® at the YMCA for cancer survivors.
 The YMCA is the largest after-school childcare provider in Lane County.